Jasmin2895/Jasmin2895/README.md

 - ⚡ Fun fact: ...
 -->

-I am Jasmin Virdi currently working as a **Software Engineer at upGrad**.
-I enjoy learning new Tech and often breaks things a lot 😅
-I strongly believe that you will learn the most when you are trying to fix things 😁.
+I am currently working as a **Software Engineer at upGrad**.
+I enjoy learning new Tech and often breaks things a lot 😅 I strongly believe that you will learn the most when you are trying to fix things 😁.

 Apart from this I also enjoy writing articles.
 You can find some of my writings on my [dev.to profile](https://dev.to/jasmin).